mollybrothers/sir_spreading/README.md

 # Running Megalodon
 https://github.com/nanoporetech/megalodon
-our current running version: 2.2.10
+our current running version: 2.3.3 guppy running version: 4.2.2

 ## necessary configurations
 Megalodon is run from a conda environment specified in the `guppy_conda.yml` file